wpwhitesecurity/activity-log-tablepress/readme.txt

 1. Ensure WP Activity Log is already installed.
 1. Visit 'Plugins > Add New'.
-1. Search for 'WP Activity Log extension for TablePress'.
+1. Search for 'WP Activity Log for TablePress'.
 1. Install and activate the extension.

 === Install this extension manually ===